Aligorith/emulsion/README.md

  * Ability to crop + straighten the image, and/or save the resulting image to disk (with/without overwriting the original)

+ * Open containing folder (i.e. launch the system file browser in the containing folder)

  * Respect ICC profiles in the image EXIF data

  * Ability to check pixel values (RGBA value) while hovering over them (or clicking on them)